-t’s not even the information you consciously give up – such as your name, age and email, either.
+It’s not even the information you consciously give up – such as your name, age and email, either.
 Every second your cursor hovers over a book title, predictive analytics is computing data about your habits, desires, thoughts, fears and concerns.
-Every gift that’s outside of your normal interests, now indicates an important relationship in your life, which is used to build an even more accurate profile on you.
+Every gift that’s outside of your normal interests now indicates an important relationship in your life, which is used to build an even more accurate profile of you.

 Predictive analytics is a type of artificial intelligence companies use in an effort to define you for marketing purposes.
 This could all change at any time and the disclosures are never clear.
-For example, last week Life360, an app which lets parents track where their kids are, was reported for selling location data of its users, which includes children.
-Unfortunately this type of thing is more common than you’d think.
+For example, last week Life360, an app that lets parents track where their kids are, was reported for selling the location data of its users, which includes children.
+Unfortunately, this type of thing is more common than you’d think.

 Marco Bellin, the founder of Privacy Parent and Datacappy, a VPN and private browser, explains that “digital spoofing” mechanisms like a Virtual Private Network (VPN) will hide a user’s identity.
 With a VPN, a user can easily search for products, interests and concerns without feeding the artificial intelligence machine about themselves or loved ones.

 VPN app downloads are up and it’s no surprise.
-In 2021, popular holiday presents and e-commerce sites were in the news all year for giving up user data, including Peloton, Amazon and, with the news of Life360 comes speculation about bluetooth tracker company Tile, which it purchased in November.
+In 2021, popular holiday presents and e-commerce sites were in the news all year for giving up user data, including Peloton, and Amazon and, with the news of Life360 comes speculation about Bluetooth tracker company Tile, which it purchased in November.

 So, here’s a list of precautions you should take to make your online shopping safer this Christmas:

 - Do not link contacts: This is how companies know who you know.
 They will serve them ads for similar products based on your affiliation with those people.

 - Do away with voice assistants: If you use voice assistant products such as Siri, Google Assist or Alexa, your conversations may be recorded and mined for information.